 But for everyone else, I urge you to step off the scale, consider your relationship with it....then throw the damn thing in the bin!
 And here's why.....

 - The number does not tell you anything about your health habits - you could be the 'recommended weight for your height' [another story] but have a shit diet, drink too much, sleep too little and are stressed to the hilt.
 And yes you can be fat, eat what nourishes you, run, dance and be healthy!

-- They They really do!
-The number will change A LOT.
+- The number will change A LOT.
 During the course of a day, your weight will vary by as much as half a stone (or a couple of Kilos in new money).
 This does not mean you have gained a few pounds of fat since you woke up!
 Most likely it's water, you will have eaten (I hope) and hormones will definitely play a big part.
 But because society pushes thinness and weighing less = better (it's NOT btw!), we are brainwashed into thinking this number is the be all and end all.
 The reality is it just messes with your head.